Research-Grade CJC-1295 No DAC Lyophilized Powder in 3ml Vial | COA Verified ≥99% HPLC Purity

 CJC-1295 No DAC (MOD-GRF 1-29): Pulsatile Growth Hormone-Releasing Hormone Analog

-The critical distinction of the "No DAC" designation lies in the absence of a Drug Affinity Complex.
-The original CJC-1295 formulation included a DAC that bound to albumin, resulting in an extended half-life of approximately 8 days.
-In contrast, CJC-1295 No DAC lacks this albumin-binding moiety.
-This deliberate modification results in a short half-life of approximately 30 minutes, which perfectly mimics the natural, physiological pulsatile release of endogenous GHRH from the hypothalamus.
+CJC-1295 No DAC (MOD-GRF 1-29) is a 29-amino-acid synthetic GHRH analog engineered with targeted amino acid substitutions to confer resistance to degradation by dipeptidyl peptidase-4 (DPP-4), thereby extending its biological activity compared to native GHRH.
+The critical distinction of the "No DAC" designation lies in the absence of a Drug Affinity Complex — the original CJC-1295 formulation included a DAC that bound to albumin, resulting in an extended half-life of approximately 8 days.
+CJC-1295 No DAC lacks this albumin-binding moiety, resulting in a short half-life of approximately 30 minutes that perfectly mimics the natural, physiological pulsatile release of endogenous GHRH from the hypothalamus.
+This pulsatile profile prevents pituitary receptor desensitization and maintains the natural episodic bursts of GH secretion essential for normal metabolic and anabolic homeostasis.

 CJC-1295 No DAC Mechanism of Action: GHRH Receptor Agonism and Pulsatility